traherom/syncer/README.md

 # Install
 If you have go installed, you can easily install to your $GOPATH/bin via:

+     $ go install github.com/traherom/syncer

+Alternatively, you can retrieve the source code via:

      $ go get github.com/traherom/syncer

 Binaries will eventually be posted.
 TODO!